Dynatrace/Dynatrace-AppMon-Docker/Dynatrace-Agent-Examples/java/README.md

 In the example above, you have to let `DT_SERVER_LICENSE_KEY_FILE_URL` point to a valid Dynatrace License Key file.
 If you don't have a license yet, you can [obtain a Dynatrace Free Trial License here](http://bit.ly/dttrial-docker-github).
 However, you don't need to have your license file hosted by a server: if you can run a console, [Netcat](https://en.wikipedia.org/wiki/Netcat) can conveniently serve it for you via `nc -l 80 < dtlicense.key`.

-## How to instrumenting a Dockerized Java process?
+## How to instrument a Dockerized Java process?

 With the Dynatrace Agent and the Dynatrace Collector running in Docker, using the `dynatrace/agent` and `dynatrace/collector` images, respectively, we can now easily instrument an application process without having to alter that process' Docker image.
 Instead, we manipulate its runtime environment by: